doanhtu07/my-terminal-dotfiles/README.md

 If you need to boot up an environment from scratch, check out the bootstrap folder.

-As of now, I have macos setup, but it should be the same for Linux.
+As of now, I have MacOS setup, but it should be the same for Linux.

 I don't use Windows, so it's hard to say.
-But I'm sure the scripts and notes are still useful for you.
+But I'm sure the scripts and notes are still useful.
+It might just need some tweaks to be compatible with Windows commands.

 ## Use GNU stow to symlink dotfiles